 12.1 The procedures set out in the Financial Regulations approved by the Trust Board should be followed at all times.
+However, there may be exceptional circumstances where a dispensation from the regulations are permitted including:

+Emergency Action

-However, there may be exceptional circumstances where a dispensation from the regulations are permitted including: Emergency Action In the event of an emergency, the Chief Executive Officer and/or Chairman of the Truet Board are empewared to outborize all passagery actions.
-The Chief Executive Trust Board are empowered to authorise all necessary actions.
-The Chief Executive Officer and or Chairman of the Board shall notify the Director of finance, business and operations, in writing, of the circumstances and the estimated financial impact and report formally to the earliest Trust Board Meeting.
-Operational Issues Where the Chief Executive Officer considers there are justifiable reasons for dispensing with Financial Regulations, they may do so, in consultation with the Director of finance, business and operations provided that they obtain the agreement of the Chairman of the Board.
+In the event of an emergency, the Chief Executive Officer and/or Chairman of the Trust Board are empowered to authorise all necessary actions.
+The Chief Executive Officer and or Chairman of the Board shall notify the CFO, in writing, of the circumstances and the estimated financial impact and report formally to the earliest Trust Board Meeting.

+Operational Issues

+Where the Chief Executive Officer considers there are justifiable reasons for dispensing with Financial Regulations, they may do so, in consultation with the CFO.
 The circumstances must be reported formally to the earliest Trust Board Meeting.
-12.2 The Company Secretary will ensure that a dispensation register is maintained and records all the reasons and circumstances of dispensations granted under Financial Regulations 11.1.